Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Token standards such as ERC721 and ERC1155 both use a 256-bit unsigned integer (32 bytes) for the token ID, to support using something like a SHA256 hash for the token ID.
 But in the case where the token ID have no significance other than a simple identifier, smaller sized token IDs can reduce energy costs.
-This is why we chose to let the first byte indicate the size of the token ID, meaning a token ID can vary between 1 byte and 256 bytes, resulting in more than 10^614 possible token IDs.
+This is why we chose to let the first byte indicate the size of the token ID, meaning a token ID can vary between 1 byte and 256 bytes.
+The latter allows more than 10^614 possible token IDs.

 Only batched transfers
 ----------------------